 Williamson Co.
 Woman Charged with TennCare Drug Fraud

-NASHVILLE, Tenn. – A Williamson County woman is charged with TennCare fraud for filling a fraudulent prescription and using TennCare healthcare insurance benefits to pay for it.
+NASHVILLE, Tenn. – A Williamson County woman is charged with TennCare fraud in connection with selling prescription drugs she obtained using TennCare healthcare insurance benefits.

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to over $5 million being repaid to TennCare, with a total estimated cost avoidance of over $176 million for TennCare, according to latest figures.
-To date, 2,198 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to more than $3 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
+To date, 3,096 people have been charged with TennCare fraud.